Nick Mason‑Williams

 • Property

-Nick takes instructions across a broad range of civil and family practice areas, with a particular focus on family, probate and property.
-He appears regularly in courts across East Anglia, London and the Midlands.
-Nick is able to advise in writing and conference.
+Nick has a particular focus on financial remedies, cohabitations disputes, property and probate matters, including possession cases and TOLATA matters where these issues overlap.
+He regularly appears in courts across East Anglia, London and Midlands.
+Nick is able to advise in writing and conference, as well as with settling proceedings.

-Nick accepts instructions both from solicitors and on a direct access basis.
+Nick accepts instructions from solicitors and on a direct access basis.

-In his spare time, Nick is an avid cook and musician, playing guitar, bass and mandolin.
+In his spare time, Nick is an avid cook, reader and musician, playing guitar, bass and mandolin.
 He is currently learning Spanish and Danish.

 PRIVACY POLICY

 Nick regularly acts in matrimonial finance, private children and protective injunction proceedings.
-He has represented clients at all stages of proceedings.
+He has represented clients at all stages of proceedings and provided advice on merits and settlement options in proceedings for financial remedies.

-Nick has experience in financial remedies proceedings including conduct allegations and international property, in addition to cases with complex discrete legal issues.
+Nick has experience in financial remedies proceedings including disputes regarding non-disclosure of real property, inheritances, conduct allegations, trust disputes, and international property, in addition to cases with complex discrete legal issues.
 In child arrangement proceedings, he has experience in dealing with cases concerning allegations of parental alienation, domestic abuse and controlling behaviour.

-Recently, Nick has acted in multiple cohabitation disputes where claims have been made under TLATA.
+Recently, Nick has acted in multiple cohabitation disputes where claims have been made under TLATA and is able to advise in respect of such claims.

-He also is able to advise and settle pleadings in respect of residential and commercial property claims.
+Nick is able to advise and settle pleadings in respect of residential and property disputes.

 Nick has a growing probate practice and acts in an advisory capacity, as well as representing clients at court.
-He provides advice on a broad range of probate issues, including provision for dependants, the validity of wills, and the distribution of property under wills or rules of intestacy.
+He has advised on a broad range of probate issues, including provisions for dependants, options for administering estates where there are untraceable beneficiaries, the validity and construction of wills, and the distribution of property under the rules of intestacy.

 QUALIFICATIONS